Bhanu9Prakash/language_models/README.md

 The above command will start training the model with a batch size of 32, for 2 epochs.
 It uses the text data from the file `new_input.txt` for training.
 Model checkpoints will be saved in the directory `new_checkpoint_dir`.
 The training results (final model state and configurations) will be saved at `new_training_results.pth`.

 You can view all available options by running `python trainer.py --help`.

+## Text Data Processors
+An important aspect of the training process is the preprocessing of the input text data.
+We use the TextDataProcessor class (and its subclasses URLTextDataProcessor, FileTextDataProcessor, DirectoryTextDataProcessor) from the text_data_processor.py module to handle this.
+These classes load text data from various sources, preprocess it by encoding characters as integers, and split it into training and validation sets.

+For example, if you have a text file stored locally, you could use the FileTextDataProcessor to load and preprocess the text data for training.
+If you have multiple text files in a directory, you could use the DirectoryTextDataProcessor to process all text files at once.
+Alternatively, if your text data is located online, the URLTextDataProcessor can be used to download and preprocess the data.

 ## Generating Text